-CHEE SALETTE landscape + architecture , a Los Angeles practice, was founded in 2009 with the belief in landscape and architecture’s crucial role in our cities and the fostering of urban ecologies through the interwoven relationship between communities, landscape, architecture, energy, and water.
+CHEE SALETTE landscape + architecture , a Glendale-based practice, was founded in 2009 with the belief in landscape and architecture’s crucial role in our cities and the fostering of urban ecologies through the interwoven relationship between communities, landscape, architecture, energy, and water.
 Spatial quality, perception, movement choreography, and program are crafted through performance to create hybridized spaces in the remaking of cities.

 We engage in all scales and types of work- masterplan visions, infrastructure, urban design, parks, plazas, streetscapes, alleys, parking lots, renovations and restorations, office buildings, and housing.
 We strive to bring multiple values to our work and therefore multiple meanings to a wide cross section of people.
 We collaborate with community stakeholders, non-profits, government agencies, developers, artists, and design professionals to create holistic and meaningful projects with diverse experiences.
 We are driven to find optimal solutions within the project constraints and deliver maximum value to our clients.